panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 ```
 [Open the demo.](https://stackblitz.com/edit/vue-props-lost-reactivity-thnfvm?file=src%2FApp.vue,src%2Fcomponents%2FEvenOdd.vue&terminal=dev)

-In the example above accessing `props.count` inside `computed()` maintains the reactivity when `props.count` changes.
-All because by default the `props` object is reactive and any changes to it are tracked correctly.
+In the example above accessing `props.count` inside `computed()` maintains the reactivity when `props.count` changes. `props` object is reactive and any changes to it are tracked correctly.

 The downside of this approach is you *always* have to use `props` object to access the props inside of the setup script.
-Anyways, I find myself using this approach most of the times.
+Anyways, I find myself using this approach most of the time.

 ## 3. Solution 2: use toRefs() helper

 If you continue reading I bet you're big a fan of destructuring and cannot live without it.
 Using `props.count` is not for you.

 Ok, then you can keep the reactivity of the destructured props by deliberately transforming each property of the `props` object to a ref.
-Vue provides a special helper [toRefs(reativeObject)](https://vuejs.org/api/reactivity-utilities.html#torefs) to make that happen.
+Vue provides a special helper [toRefs(reativeObject)](https://vuejs.org/api/reactivity-utilities.html#torefs) that does this exactly.

 Here's how it could work: